HumanSignal/label-studio/docs/source/guide/ml.md

 - Dynamically pre-annotate data based on model inference results
 - Retrain or fine-tune a model based on recently annotated data

+For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
+For audio transcriptions, the model displays a transcription that data annotators can modify.

 The overall steps of setting up a Label Studio ML backend are as follows:
 1. Get your model code.
 2. Wrap it with the [Label Studio SDK](ml_create.html).